 1. Borderlands Museum

-Grenselandmuseet, also known as the Borderland Museum is situated on the outskirts of Kirkenes on route to the airport.
-It’s a great spot to visit either when arriving in Kirkenes, or leaving town.
+Grenselandmuseet, also known as the Borderland Museum, is situated on the outskirts of Kirkenes en route to the airport.
+It’s a great spot to visit either when arriving in Kirkenes or leaving town.
 You can walk here, or, if you are visiting Kirkenes in winter, make your way on cross-country skis.

 2. Nordre Namdalen Arctic Settler Home

 The Nordre Namdalen Arctic Settler home is a former house turned museum dating back to 1854.
-The house itself is a beautiful golden wood and inside is laid out as it would when the brave arctic settlers arrived in Kirkenes originally.
+The house itself is made of beautiful golden wood, and the inside is laid out as it would have been when the brave Arctic settlers arrived in Kirkenes originally.
 There is a logbook inside to record the names of visitors from around the world.
 C made sure to make a personal note about his adventures there.

 A fascinating fact about the Arctic settlers is that they moved away from the area after getting access to electricity.
 Not because of heating or weather, but rather so they could get to areas that received more television channels!